tshepang/blog/content/Jimmy's Hall.md

 categories = ['movies']
 +++

-My bad memory tells me that this is the first pro-socialist movie I\'ve yet seen.
-It\'s also well-made, well-written, and got very good performances, my favorite being the mother of the lead character.
+My bad memory tells me that this is the first pro-socialist movie I've yet seen.
+It's also well-made, well-written, and got very good performances, my favorite being the mother of the lead character.
 It feels like an accurate description of what socialist strive would look like.